 In early December of 1995, the winter protection berm had not yet been built when a severe wave event occurred.
 Hurricane force winds off of the southern Oregon and California Coast generated twenty foot surf off of the Carpinteria Beach.
 This resulted in several hundred thousands of dollars of damage to residential properties and public beach access improvements.
-This unfortunate event provided us with an example of the exposure to damage the City Beach possesses when unprotected.
+This unfortunate event provided us with an example of the potential for damage the City Beach possesses when unprotected.
 Further damage would have occurred, however, emergency crews went to work to erect the berm.

 Construction of a seasonal sand berm (as proposed by this application) on Carpinteria City Beach has been approved by the Commission in previous years.
-Most recently, Coastal Development Permit (CDP) 4-95-207 was issued by the Commission for essentially the same project in 1995.
-CDP 4-95-207 allowed for annual construction of the berm for a limited duration of time not to exceed 5 years.
-In its approval of CDP 4-95-207, the Commission found that the proposed sand berm was an environmentally preferable alternative to provide for protection of existing development in comparison to the construction of "hard" solutions such as the construction of a rock revetment or seawall.
+In 1995, Coastal Development Permit (CDP) 4-95-207 was issued by the Commission for annual construction of the berm for a limited duration of time not to exceed 5 years.
+In November 2000, CDP 4-00-199 was issued for construction of the berm during the winter 2000/2001 storm season.
+In its approval of CDP 4-95-207 and CDP 4-00-199, the Commission found that the proposed sand berm was an environmentally preferable alternative to provide for protection of existing development in comparison to the construction of "hard" solutions such as the construction of a rock revetment or seawall.